 The Amarillo Center is an academic and administrative building.
 The building has set hours.
 Please visit the WTAMU Amarillo Center website www.wtamu.edu/amarillocenter for specific hours.
-(Saturday hours may be paused during the summer months unless a specific event is planned.)
+(Saturday hours only apply to reserved events.)
 Access is not limited during the open hours although may be restricted to individuals that have no official business needs in the building.
 The building may be scheduled for specific events outside of these hours.
 If the event is approved, UPD police staff will be onsite.